Fire. Theft. Vandalism. Flooding.

 You may think you don’t own much, until you stop to think about what it would cost to replace everything in your apartment.
 Even with just a few gadgets, some furniture, and a small wardrobe, the value of your belongings can easily run into the thousands or tens of thousands of dollars.
 And because rental insurance is often very cheap, it’s good peace of mind.

 How much does renter’s insurance cost?

 Renter’s insurance premiums are usually affordable.
 When I used it, I never paid more than $9 or $10 per month in renter’s insurance.
 The National Association of Insurance Commissioners says that, on average, renter’s insurance runs $15 to $30 per month—of course this depends on the value of your belongings and other factors.
-It’s easy to get a no-obligation quote from your insurance carrier, or online through a major carrier like Allstate.
+It’s easy to get a no-obligation quote from your insurance carrier, or online through one of our recommended insurers: